Amending a Revocable Living Trust

 Your trust should already include language allowing you to transfer more property, assuming it was properly drafted.

 How to Amend a Revocable Living Trust

-Your trust stays in place, and you don't have to move property out of it then back into it as you would have to do if you revoked the trust entirely.
+Your trust stays in place, and you don't have to move property out of it then back into it as you would if you revoked the trust entirely.

 The result is the same: Your trust wasn't undone or revoked, so you don't have to retitle all the property it holds.
-As long as it's not formally revoked, it can continue to hold ownership of all assets you've placed within it.
+It can continue to hold ownership of all assets you've placed within it as long as it's not formally revoked.

 If You're Married